min2ha/ukwa-site/content/target/326434874/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# Ras yr Iaith | Race for the Language

 Ras yr Iaith – the race for the language – was a relay fun run for the Welsh language and ran through the town centres of Machynlleth, Aberystwyth, Tregaron, Lampeter,  Aberaeron, New Quay, Llandysul, Newcastle Emlyn and Cardigan.